The Early Years Foundation Stage

 Our EYFS setting

 We are proud of our unique setting and spend a lot of time and effort planning the provision for the children.
 The team work hard to ensure that the Unit is a warm, welcoming, safe and happy place to ensure that the children have fun whilst learning in the play provision.
-Our unit is unique in the fact that all one hundred and twelve children share one indoor and outdoor space.
+Our unit is unique in the fact that all 112 children share one indoor and outdoor space.
 The EYFS team provide a stimulating and enriching learning environment inclusive of all children, where they can explore, experiment and create through well planned, play based activities and experiences which reflect their diverse needs and interests in partnership with parents and carers.
+Our unique setting may be overwhelming for some children, please ensure you have viewed the EYFS unit on our open days.
+Please note acceptance to our school does not automtically give a resource provision place.

 Curriculum content and planning